 - Failing to schedule annual professional maintenance

-- Installation warranty: In addition to a manufacturer standing behind its products, an HVAC contractor should stand behind the services it offers.
-This means that in addition to providing you with the manufacturer’s warranty, the contractor offers protection in the event that an HVAC unit receives accidental damage during the installation process or problems develop later because of an installation-related issue.
-A good contractor provides a written 100 percent money-back guarantee on its installation work.
-Contractors that go the extra mile also guarantee the service work that they provide so you don’t have to pay for a technician’s mistake.
+In addition to a manufacturer standing behind its products, an HVAC contractor should stand behind the services it offers.
+In addition to providing you with the manufacturer’s warranty, the contractor offers protection in the event that an HVAC unit receives accidental damage during the installation process or if problems develop later because of an installation-related issue.
+While a good contractor provides a written 100 percent money-back guarantee on their installation work, it’s also important for you to ask questions you may have along the way.

 HVAC Services in Beaverton